joelromerofdz/BusinessLab/README.md

 &bull; .NET 6 SDK
 &bull; Visual Studio or Visual Studio Code

-## Steps Configure the database connection in the appsettings.json file to point to your local database server.
+## Steps.
 1- Clone the repository to your local machine</br>

-2- Update the connection string:</br>
+2- Configure the database connection in the appsettings.json file to point to your local database server.
+Update the connection string:</br>
 "ConnectionStrings": {
   "DefaultConnection": "YourConnectionString"
 }</br>